piotrwitek/react-redux-typescript-guide/README.md

 ### DRY Approach
 - less boilerplate
 - minimize repeated code
-- `ActionCreator` helper factory function to create typed instances of actions - (reference)[https://github.com/piotrwitek/react-redux-typescript]
+- `ActionCreator` helper factory function to create typed instances of actions - (https://github.com/piotrwitek/react-redux-typescript#helpers-v22)
 - easier to use in multiple reducer files or `redux-observable` modules (action creators have type property and also create function, no extra type constant)
 - very easy to get all of action types

-In this case I created a helper factory function to create typed actions, this way boilerplate and code repetition is highly reduced and it is easier to use action creators in multiple reducers or redux-observable modules.
+This case is using a helper factory function to create typed actions.
+With little abstraction we can significally reduce boilerplate and code repetition, also it is easier to re-use action creators in other reducer or redux-observable modules.

 ```ts
 import { ActionCreator } from 'react-redux-typescript';